Psychological therapy and counselling for expats by 'Skype'

 Why I am particularly well-placed to help you

 I understand these pressures because I’ve been there.
-Of course, I won’t know every circumstance and challenge you’re facing but I’d bet I’ve encountered a fair few of them!
+Of course, I won’t know every circumstance and challenge you’re facing but I bet I’ve encountered a fair few of them!
+Born in the US to British-American parents, brought up in the UK, spent my 20s in the US, 30s in Spain, 40s in the UK and now 50s between France and the UK I feel I can relate to issues faced by expats including the experience of 'Third Culture kids'.
 I spent several years living abroad working as a primary school teacher in international schools before returning to the UK to work in state schools.
 In my mid-30s I re-evaluated what I wanted from my life and made a career change to psychology.
 I took the leap and went back to college as a mature student.
 I know how scary, but also exciting it can be to make a complete change of direction.
-After retraining as a clinical psychologist and CBT therapist I’ve never looked back, and have worked in the NHS for over 10 years.
-As well as having worked in NHS adult mental health settings including a neurobehavioural service for adults with ADHD, Tourettes Sybdrome or Tic Disorder, I've also worked in general hospitals with patients with long term physical health problems, and with stressed hospital staff in the occupational health service.
-Most recently I worked at the University of Surrey training future clinical psychologists, seeing every day the struggles of professionals early in their careers.
-I know that while working in the health or educational sectors, here or as an ex-pat, has many advantages, it can also be hard when the magic wears off.
+After retraining as a UK clinical psychologist and CBT therapist I’ve never looked back, and worked in the National Health Service (NHS) for over 10 years.
+My experience in the NHS included working as Principal Clinical Psychologist in a neurobehavioural service for adults with ADHD, Tourettes Syndrome/Tic Disorder, general hospitals with patients with long term physical health problems, and an occupational health service for stressed hospital staff.
+Between 2017-2020 I was a Senior Teaching Fellow at the University of Surrey training future clinical psychologists, seeing every day the struggles of professionals early in their careers.
+Last year I decided to enter full time private practice and move to France in order to beat the Brexit clock!
+I now love the flexibility that working online brings me, including the ability to move between my homes in the UK and France.
+I feel very privilidged to be able to work in the job I love, from wherever in the world I choose.
+However, it's not all been plain sailing for me, and so whilst I understand the allure of the expat lifestyle, the excitement of travel and stimulation of living in a different culture, I also appreciate it can also be hard when the magic wears off.
 If you can't find a UK qualified, English speaking psychologist or therapist locally it can be even harder.
+I am hoping that I can make that journey a little easier for you....

 A way forward: 100% online and flexible